ArcadeLink/.github/profile/README.md

 - [ ] iOS App
 - [ ] Retrieval of replays

-When all(except iOS) progress archieved, this project will be open-sourced.
+When all(except iOS) progress archieved, this project will be fully open-sourced.

 # Contribution Guide

 ## Join

 Any types of developers is needed!
-We mainly need wechat-miniprogram, Kotlin and DotNet developers right now.
+We mainly need Kotlin and DotNet developers.

 ## Commit